Mangani's BigfootMaps

-My Thoughts on Bigfoot
+Thoughts Concerning Bigfoot

 So I believe it is worthwhile explaining why I feel this topic deserves more respect.

 First, there is the long history of reports going back to pre-colonial times, including the tradition among Native American / First Nations peoples that such creatures exist.
 There are thousands of reports over hundreds of years describing large hair-covered bipedal creatures roaming North America.
-A significant portion of these reports are from responsible, credible individuals, including trained observers such as law enforcement and military personnel.
+A significant portion of these reports are from responsible, credible individuals - including trained observers such as law enforcement and military personnel.
 Testimony from witnesses of this character is typically sufficient to convict criminals in a court of law.
 So, one would think, it should also be sufficient to at least suggest that we need to treat these reports seriously.
-Obviously the possibility exists for mistaken observation, hallucination, or fabrication, so some reports should be discounted, but by no means I believe all of them.
+Obviously the possibility exists for mistaken observation, hallucination, or fabrication, so some reports should be discounted, but by no means, I believe, all of them.

 At the root of the question there are only two possibilities.
 The first is that all of the thousands of reports are mistaken or fabricated.
 The second is that some of the reports are indeed accurate.
 My assessment is that the second possibility is the more likely.

 There is also the famous 1967 bigfoot film taken by Roger Patterson.
-With its shaky camera work, and the technical limitations of its 16mm format, this film may never convince a dedicated skeptic, i.e., somone unwilling to look at it with an open mind.
+With shaky camera work, and the technical limitations of its 16mm format, this film may never convince a dedicated skeptic, i.e., someone unwilling to look at it with an open mind.
 But after many attempts to analyze it by qualified individuals, no one has been able to prove the film to be a hoax.
 On the contrary, more details have been uncovered that support the conclusion that it is authentic.

 Finally there is the history of scientific discovery.
-Time after time new species have been “discovered” only after being previously dismissed as legendary or imaginary.
+Time after time new species have been “discovered” only after previously having been dismissed as legendary or imaginary.
 New species are still being identified by scientists nearly every month.
-For some reason this history is ignored by skeptics.
+For some reason this history of discovery is ignored by skeptics.
 Instead there is a rather arrogant presumption that we already know nearly everything there is to know about nature.
 The corollary of this presumption being that there is no possibility that one or more large unrecognized species exist in North America.

 I believe there is still a great deal more to be learned about nearly everything, including unrecognized animals.

-After all, the creatures we are familiar with are those whose behavior lends itself to being observable by human beings.
+After all the creatures we are familiar with are those whose behavior lends itself to being observable by human beings.
 But that certainly is no reason to ignore the possibility that there are also creatures who behave in a manner that makes them extremely difficult for us to observe.
-These would be rare, elusive animals that frequent places people do not, at times we do not.
+These would be rare elusive animals that frequent places people do not, at times we do not.

 BigfootMaps